-Imagine someone told you that a class test was cancelled and you believe it and did not study for it.
+Imagine if someone told you that a class test was canceled and you believe it and did not study for it.
 But then you go to school only to find that the information was false!

 Misleading information hurts everybody.